conorobrien/CIS520-Final-Project/README.md

 ====================
 Used alpha=0, ie, ridge regression, error 0.7316.
 Did cv, alpha=0 was best in cv training error, alpha=0.2 was second best.
 Don't know if alpha=0 is overfitting, though.

 Used 50 PC's from pca, error above 0.8.
-Then did a little cross-validation for pca but took a long time on my laptop.
+Then did a little cross-validation for pca till 150 pc's, with the cv training error still decreasing.
+It took a long time on my laptop.
 We definitely need to use biglab if we want to see how pca does.

 Used 7 fits for 7 cities, error 0.7376.
 Considering PCA before fitting.
 Lyle mentioned 40 pcs might be able to capture 90% of variance.